Bolivia 1 Month Itinerary

 Check out our three week Bolivia itinerary here if you don’t have a full month to spare:

-With everything included, hostels, food and activities, you should budget between $28-40 day while backpacking in Bolivia.
+With everything included, hostels, food and activities, you should budget between $28-40 day whilst in Bolivia.

-For an entire month backpacking in Bolivia, budget travellers should take $800.
+For an entire month in Bolivia, budget travellers should take $800.

 Flashpackers who prefer private rooms and eating out once a day at a restaurant rather than a market should aim for $1100.